gracyf/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/plot_steps-1.png)<!-- -->

-##There are  earlier activity on weekdays as infered from the plot above
+##Inference : There are  earlier activity on weekdays as infered from the plot above